By Justin Hawthorne

 Email firstname.lastname@example.org or look out for a scheduled group hike on Facebook.

-Winter in the Western Cape and neighbouring provinces of the Northern and Eastern Cape, Free State, KwaZulu-Natal and Gauteng all can receive snow during the winter months when big cold fronts sweep across South Africa.
-The southwestern Cape is a winter rainfall region, and as such the season is cold and wet, with snow on higher elevations on a number of occasions during winter highly likely.
-The snow-capped peaks of the Boland and beyond to the north can be seen for a few days at a time every winter from Cape Town and the Cape Peninsula – the icy air felt too!
-Driving out to the country towns such as Villiersdorp allows for beautiful snowy vistas, and in towns such as Ceres you’ll drive right to the snow itself (think Klondyke Cherry Farm, or Matroosberg Private Nature Reserve if you go for the 4×4 option).
+Winter in the Western Cape and neighbouring provinces of the Northern and Eastern Cape, along with the Free State, KwaZulu-Natal and Gauteng all can receive snow during the winter months when big cold fronts sweep across South Africa.
+The southwestern Cape is a winter rainfall region, and as such the season is cold and wet, with snow falling at higher elevations on a number of occasions between June and August.
+The beautiful snow-capped peaks of the Boland and beyond to the north are a magnificent sight when looking out across the Cape Flats and False Bay from the Cape Peninsula – the icy air felt too!
+Driving out to the country towns such as Tulbagh, Worcester or Villiersdorp allows for beautiful snowy vistas, and in towns such as Ceres you’ll drive right to the snow itself – think Klondyke Cherry Farm, or Matroosberg Private Nature Reserve.
 Hiking is an altogether different story, and I describe my latest experience on foot here…

 I set off for the Mont Rochelle Nature Reserve which provides an excellent base from which to access snow on the mountain peaks.
 It was already bustling with snow hunters – geared up like us as if we were set for a long winter in the Great White North of Canada!
 Well, we should have been as the temperature was 5º Celsius and would drop more as we pushed many hundred metres further up the mountain slopes, that coupled with cloud cover, potential rain and the wind chill factor.
 I’d prepaid our permit fees so it was just the formality of signing in before we were off, trekking up the gorgeous Protea-clad slopes where endemic Cape Sugarbirds braved the chill for their daily nectar fix.